yolandahjohnson/Credit_Risk_Analysis/README.md

 - Easy Ensemble Classifier 93%
 - Balanced Random Forest Classfier 79%

-Overall, the Easy Ensemble Classifier is the best model that was used, showing a 93% balanced accuracy scoreand a 67% high risk recall score.
+Overall, the Easy Ensemble Classifier is the best model that was used, showing a 93% balanced accuracy score and a 67% high risk recall score.
 The Balanced Random Forest Classifier was the next best performing model, showing a balanced accuracy score of 79% and a 67% high risk recall score.

 I would recommend using the Easy Ensemble Classifier model to predict high risk loans.